 LAS is an industry format created and maintained by the American Society for Photogrammetry and Remote Sensing (ASPRS).
 LAS is a published standard file format for the interchange of lidar data.
 It maintains specific information related to lidar data.
 It is a way for vendors and clients to interchange data and maintain all information specific to that data.

-Each LAS file contains metadata of the lidar survey in a header block followed by individual records for each laser pulse recorded.
+Each LAS file contains metadata of the lidar survey in a header block followed by individual records for each laser pulse that is recorded.
 The header portion of each LAS file holds attribute information on the lidar survey itself: data extents, flight date, flight time, number of point records, number of points by return, any applied data offset, and any applied scale factor.
-The following lidar point attributes are maintained for each laser pulse of a LAS file: x,y,z location information, GPS time stamp, intensity, return number, number of returns, point classification values, scan angle, additional RGB values, scan direction, edge of flight line, user data, point source ID and waveform information.
+The following lidar point attributes are maintained for each laser pulse of a LAS file: x,y,z location information, GPS time stamp, intensity, return number, number of returns, point classification values, scan angle, additional RGB values, scan direction, edge of flight line, user data, point source ID, and waveform information.

 ArcGIS supports lidar data that is provided in either ASCII or LAS file format.
 The attribute information is maintained in ArcGIS for further analysis.
-ArcGIS Pro supports lidar in many ways, see Use lidar in ArcGIS Pro for more information.
+ArcGIS Pro supports lidar in many ways; see Use lidar in ArcGIS Pro for more information.

 ArcGIS supports LAS versions 1.0, 1.1, 1.2, 1.3, and 1.4.
 The waveform information that is available when using LAS version 1.3 and above is not supported.

 Every lidar point can have a classification assigned to it that defines the type of object that reflected the laser pulse.
 Lidar points can be classified into a number of categories including bare earth or ground, top of canopy, and water.
 The classes are defined using numeric integer codes in the LAS files.